Ward Kinau

 No analysis available

-Listings repeatedly describe the unit as 'Fee Simple,' indicating this is not a leasehold property.
-No lease expiration year applies or is mentioned.
+Listings describe the unit as 'Fee Simple,' indicating this is not a leasehold property.
+I searched for phrases like 'lease expires', 'land lease', and specific years; no lease expiry year was found.

 No analysis available